mchiasson/GLBrebis/README.md

 # GLBrebis
 A simple GL extension wrangler drop-in generator script for C/C++ OpenGL and OpenGL ES apps.

-It will generate a set of highly portable C99 compliant files with any `<prefix>` that you want, and the script will customize the generated code with any given prefix name.
+this script will generate a set of highly portable C99 compliant GL function wrangler code with any `<prefix>` customization that you want.
+This script will customize the generated code with any given `<prefix>`.
+Just generate your wrangler code, drop the two files into your project and start coding!
+It's as simple as that.

 This project replaces the need of using a 3rdparty library to wrangle your GL function pointers (e.g. GLEW).
-Works pretty much the same way than GLEW, with GLES support, in addition to some useful utilities, such as `<prefix>GLSupport`:
+Works pretty much the same way than GLEW, but also adds GLES support, and to some useful utilities, such as `<prefix>GLSupport`:
 ```C++
 if(<prefix>GLSupport(GL_VERSION_3_0) || <prefix>GLSupport(GL_ES_VERSION_3_0))
 {